mertun99/mertun99/README.md

 # Hello, I'm [Your Name] 👨‍💻🐾

-I’m a **veterinary medicine student** with a strong passion for **technology** and its applications in **healthcare**.
-My journey in technology began with completing **CS50** and has expanded into exploring **Artificial Intelligence (AI)** and its potential to innovate in both medical and veterinary fields.
+I’m a **veterinary medicine student** with a strong passion for **technology** and its applications in **healthcare**."I began building my technical skills with CS50 and have continued to expand my knowledge in areas like **Artificial Intelligence (AI)** and its potential to innovate in both medical and veterinary fields.
 I am focused on combining my knowledge of healthcare with cutting-edge technology to improve diagnostic tools, treatment methods, and healthcare systems.

 ### 🌟 **About Me:**
 - 🎓 **Background** in veterinary medicine, with a deep understanding of healthcare and animal care.